 On March 23, 2016, Chief Judge Anthony Rondolino signed Administrative Order 2016-016 PI-CIR addressing Assignment of Traffic Cases.
 The administrative order updated the list of agencies that issue traffic citations in Pinellas County and amended the procedure for assigning criminal traffic cases for citations issued by the Pinellas County Sheriff’s Office, the Florida Highway Patrol, and the Florida Fish and Wildlife Conservation Commission.

-[[$firm]] handles all types of criminal traffic cases in Clearwater, Largo, Pinellas Park, Dunedin, and nearby areas of St. Petersburg, Florida.
+Morris Law Firm, P.A. handles all types of criminal traffic cases in Clearwater, Largo, Pinellas Park, Dunedin, and nearby areas of St. Petersburg, Florida.
 This article explains the administrative procedures used for such cases in courtrooms throughout Pinellas County.

 Where Criminal Traffic Cases are Assigned in Pinellas County, Florida

 Administrative Order 2016-016 PI-CIR directs the Pinellas County Clerk of the Circuit Court to assign all cases filed in the Traffic Division in Pinellas County.
 Criminal traffic cases are assigned based upon the zip code of the agency issuing the citation except as provided in this Administrative Order.